Trump trade war: Macron pushes for EU deals in China | DW | 04.11.2019

 A French presidential adviser said it's time for China to prove its openness to trade with "progress on the EU-China deals."
 European businesses have long complained of restricted access to China's market.

-French President Emmanuel Macron arrives in China Monday for a giant import expo, where he is expected to receive the "friendliest and warmest welcome," according to Chinese officials.
+French President Emmanuel Macron arrived in China on Monday for a three-day trip that is expected to be dominated by trade.

 The adviser said it is important to show unity "because we know how Europeans have moved to China without any coordination in the past, letting China think we were divided."